Updated April 2020

 Most aerobic exercises build endurance — they raise the heart rate and burn more calories than any other type of activity.
 The ultimate low-impact fitness options are in the water.
 Consider swimming or water aerobics if you have access to a swimming pool.
 Land-based movement and dance classes also provide aerobic intensity that’s easier on the joints.
 Some gyms and senior centers even offer special chair-based classes for people with limited mobility.

 “Staying strong is important for older adults because it helps to maintain muscle mass, functional abilities, joint health, and bone mineral density,” Jo says.
 She recommends free weights, machines, elastic resistance and bodyweight exercises that are “functional and mimic activities that are performed in daily life, like squat, lunge, push, pull and rotate.”
 If you don’t have bands or weights, look to common household items like cans of soup, which typically weigh a little less than a pound.
 If you’re working out at a gym or fitness facility, ask a staff member to train you on the equipment to make sure you’re using it correctly.

 Remaining limber or improving flexibility is important for older adults, Jo adds, “because it helps to maintain joint mobility, which is important for functional abilities, joint health and soft tissue compliance.”
 Recommended activities include static stretching, yoga and tai chi.
 Investigate in-person classes and online video instruction to meet your specific needs.

-No matter your age or health status, staying as active as possible will ensure you look and feel your best.
-By building your endurance, strength, and flexibility, you’ll enjoy a greater quality of life.
-Ask your healthcare provider if you are healthy enough for a new exercise program, and get started today.
+No matter your age or health status, staying as active as possible ensures you feel your best.
+By building endurance, strength and flexibility, you enjoy a greater quality of life.